On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

-This earned him a place in the Guinness Book of World Records, but the lifestyle was very unsustainable and led to Sly feeling like a zombie on set.
+This earned him a spot in the Guinness Book of World Records, but the lifestyle was very unsustainable and led to Sly feeling like a zombie on the set.

 “During that period, I only ate very small portions of oatmeal cookies made with brown rice, a couple of scoops of tuna fish, and about 25 cups of coffee per day,” recalls Stallone.

-Getting smashed by the super strong Mr. T for four months of rehearsals tends to wear a person out, and I’d go to the corner between rounds, when I wasn’t directing, and do handstands to try to get some blood back to my head so I could carry on with the complicated fight choreography.
+Getting smashed by the super strong Mr. T for 4 months of rehearsals tends to wear a person out, and I’d go to the corner between rounds, when I wasn’t directing, and perform handstands to try to get some blood back to my head so I could carry on with the complicated fight choreography.

-It’s funny, I never knew this picture existed!”
+It’s funny, I never knew that picture existed!”

 1985 was a massively successful year for Sylvester Stallone.

-He hit cinemas with the huge double-whammy of Rambo: First Blood Part II and the Christmas release of Rocky IV.
+He hit cinemas with the huge double-whammy of Rambo: First Blood Part II in summer, and the Christmas release of Rocky IV.